ClementNerma/Rave/docs/master.md

 |     `f32`   | `f32`                                         |
 |     `f64`   | `f32`, `f64`                                  |

-### Plain numbers typecasting
+### Literal numbers typecasting

-There is a special rule for plain numbers, however.
-When we write a plain number without any suffix, it is automatically typecastable to any other number type (if it doesn't exceeds its minimum nor maximum value, of course):
+There is a special rule for literal numbers, however.
+When we write a literal number without any suffix, it is automatically typecastable to any other number type (if it doesn't exceeds its minimum nor maximum value, of course):

 ```sn
 val num: u8 = 2; // Works fine